 How does disability (SSDI) pay in Michigan?

-The average monthly benefit for SSDI recipients in Michigan was $1,305.97 per month (according to the most recent SSA data).
-This was slightly above the nationwide average of $1,277.05.
+The average monthly benefit for SSDI recipients in Michigan was $1,384.77 per month (according to the most recent SSA data).
+The maximum possible SSDI benefit is $3,627 in 2023.

 How much does SSI pay in Michigan?